burlachenkok/exploring-python3/python3-note.md

 >
 > Python is not the only place where such a situation exists.
 The effect that both styles (formal and informal) can coexist can be obtained by looking into API and development styles for Android OS and Linux/Windows OS.
 It is well known that the development for Android OS is mostly cowboy style.

-A class can implement certain operations that are invoked by special syntax.
+A class can implement certain operations that can be invoked by special syntax.
 A complete list of these special methods is available in The Python Language Reference [2] https://docs.python.org/3/reference/datamodel.html#special-method-names.

 ## Module Reloading